ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

 In the 33rd Discworld novel called [Going Postal](https://en.wikipedia.org/wiki/Going_Postal), messages are sent faster than a speeding horse via the [Clacks](https://en.wikipedia.org/wiki/Technology_of_the_Discworld#The_clacks) system.
 This composes of a series of towers that cross a continent and pass messages on via combinations of lights.
 Each tower sees a grid of lights from a distant tower and sends the message on to the next tower.

-> The Clacks system was actually introduced in the 24th Discworld novel called "The Fith Elephant", however its the "Going Postal" book where we learn the full history of the Clacks system.
+> The Clacks system was actually introduced in the 24th Discworld novel called "The Fifth Elephant", however its the "Going Postal" book where we learn the full history of the Clacks system.

 We created a Clacks Interpreter that converts any English message into its corresponding clacks signal, based on the [Clacks alphabet](https://boardgamegeek.com/image/1670734/clacks-discworld-board-game) as defined by the board game of the same name.
 The board game defines the alphabet as a 2 by 3 grid (although in the Discworld its actually 8 large squares).
 Naturally, the interpreter also converts the Clacks signal back into an English message too.